Who’s Going To Be First?

 I know full well I have immense value to bring, give to and share to others.
 I understand my own worth (internally) … I also know that value is shared without thought of return and given selflessly.

 Every now and then there’s an occasional pang in seeing my needs go by the wayside by another.

 Shouldn’t everyone think of others?

-Which brings me back to the question: Should I re-train my thoughts and my life outlook, to be selfish … Other people's needs should always come in second best, below my own needs?
+This brings me back to the question: Should I re-train my thoughts and my life outlook, to be selfish … Other people’s needs should always come in second best, below my own needs?

 What’s the downside – and maybe there’s just an upside … For me!